-You start with ambitious young people who (1) are used to being heralded as academic stars; (2) do not have a lot of life experience; and (3) tend to be driven, Type A achievers.
-You then put them in high-pressured educational environments that emphasize technical knowledge and skills and a lot of “left-brain” logical thinking.
+You start with ambitious young people who (1) are used to being heralded as academic stars; (2) do not have a lot of life experience; (3) disproportionally come from privileged backgrounds; and (4) tend to be driven, Type A achievers.
+You then put them in high-pressured, competitive educational environments that emphasize technical knowledge and skills and a lot of analytical thinking.
 These degree programs don’t place a lot of emphasis on interpersonal skills and the development of emotional intelligence.

-You then unleash them unto the world of work.
+You then unleash them into the world of work.
 Uh oh.

-Dr. Pauline Chen, in a New York Times blog piece that already has attracted hundreds of comments (link here), writes about a resident doctor who terrified the medical students with his explosive behavior:
+In a 2012 New York Times blog piece that attracted over 1,000 comments (link here), Dr. Pauline Chen wrote about a resident doctor who terrified the medical students with his explosive behavior: